Webhook Code Examples

 computed_signature = computed_hash.hexdigest()

-# hmac.compare_digest is essential to prevent timing attacks.
+# Use hmac.compare_digest for secure, constant-time comparison to prevent timing attacks.

 if not hmac.compare_digest(computed_signature, received_signature):